GioCura/Frontend-Mentor-Projects/Junior/Testimonials-Grid-Section/README.md

 - Although I decided not to implement it, I also learned how to make borders that animate from the center.
 It involves initially setting it to `50%` `left` or `right`, then setting it to `0` alongside making the `width` `100%` on hover.

+- I returned to this after my experiences with rendering issues in my [succeeding one](https://github.com/GioCura/Frontend-Mentor-Projects/tree/main/Junior/Social-Media-Dashboard-With-Theme-Switcher).
+I implemented the same fixes via javascript.

 ### Continued development

 - I need more understanding and using `1fr` for grids.